nutanix/terraform-provider-nutanix/README.md

         username for api call.
 ```

-Instead of flags values can also be passed through the [Environment Variables](https://en.wikipedia.org/wiki/Environment_variable).
+Parameters can also be passed through the [Environment Variables](https://en.wikipedia.org/wiki/Environment_variable).
 A flag with name "x-y" can be set in CLI as <binary> --x-y, if the same flag has to be set in ENV, it has to be set as X_Y.
 For example a flag abc-xyz can be omitted by setting environment variable ABC_XYZ.

-conflicts & resolution order in the descending order of precedence
+Conflicts & resolution order in the descending order of precedence
     flag
     env

+The necessary flags for the test cases are :-
+- *username*
+- *password*
+- *endpoint*
+- *insecure*